subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Landau's theory clarifies an important distinction between the minima of the energy function $E(\Sigma)$, where $\Sigma$ is a configuration of the system, and the minima of the free energy function $F(m)$, since it is only the latter type of minima that correspond to a phase for the system.
 For $T>0$ there is more than one equilibrium configuration that realizes the $F(m)$ minima, as we saw for the Ising model.
 However at $T=0$, the system freezes at the maximum value of $m=1$, and at this point there is only a single configuration for the phase.
 As we will see in the next section, for more complex models such as spin glasses  the free energy minima are a subset of the minima for the energy function $E(\Sigma)$, i.e., there are some minima for $E(\Sigma)$ that do not correspond to a true phase for the system.
 These are metastable states and if the temperature is increased beyond zero, then the system will transition to one of the stable phases identified by the minima of $F(m)$.
-This has an interesting consequence for optimization problams, as we shall see in the section of simulated annealing.
+This has an interesting consequence for optimization problams, as we shall see in the discussion of simulated annealing.

 ### Ising Model vs Real Magnets